 Tag: improve memory

 There are two types of Alzheimer’s disease—early-onset and late-onset.
-Both types have a genetic component, which leaves anyone who has relatives diagnosed with the condition wondering, “Is Alzheimer’s hereditary?”
+Both types have a genetic component.
+So is Alzheimer’s hereditary?
 First, keep in mind that this is a very complex disease.
 Though your risk is higher if you have a family history of the disease, it does not mean you definitely

 When it comes to memory power and concentration, selecting the right brain food is essential.
 Certain foods have been shown to do a good job of protecting memory and cognition, while it’s equally as important to avoid others.

 Although diet isn’t the only factor that affects your brain’s prowess, it’s an

 Like many men over age 65, you feel the effects of aging.
 You’ve lost some pep in your step, and you’ve watched the muscle mass of your 20s and 30s dwindle.
 Maybe your sharp wit has dulled a bit and your sexual function isn’t what it used to be.
 You

 If Alzheimer’s disease or dementia —or what might seem like natural memory loss—has affected you or someone you know, consider the benefits of increasing acetylcholine or using an acetylcholine supplement.

 Acetylcholine is an often-overlooked but critically necessary nutrient.
 Since the brain’s ability to create acetylcholine lessens as we age, the answer